New EU deal to reduce pressure on food prices for supermarket shoppers | HM Treasury

 The agreement will kickstart economic growth, and could add £5.1 billion annually to the UK economy, with North West food businesses and consumers set to reap significant gains.
 Small and medium-sized food businesses across the region will particularly benefit from the removal of Export Health Certificates, saving businesses up to £200 each time goods are sent, meaning a single lorry carrying a mixed load of agrifood products reducing pressure on food prices for shoppers.

-The Economic Secretary will also welcome Lidl GB’s announcement of a £435 million investment in upgrading its warehouses in Leeds and London which will create over 500 new jobs and strengthen Lidl GB’s capacity to supply affordable, quality food across the country.
+The Economic Secretary also welcomed Lidl GB’s announcement of a £435 million investment in upgrading its warehouses in Leeds and London which will create over 500 new jobs and strengthen Lidl GB’s capacity to supply affordable, quality food across the country.

 The government is delivering a long-term strategic partnership with the EU that brings practical benefit for working people.
 The Sanitary Phytosanitary (‘SPS’) agreement negotiations are a clear example of how the government will use this partnership to boost growth and support working families and ensures the UK remains a trusted, reliable partner for international business investment.